duckdb/duckdb-web/_posts/2021-08-27-external-sorting.md

 Both systems end up at about the same performance at 4 threads.

 Beyond 4 threads we do not see performance improve much more, due to the CPU architecture.
-For the rest of the experiments, we set both DuckDB and ClickHouse to use 4 threads.
+For all of the of other the experiments, we have set both DuckDB and ClickHouse to use 4 threads.

 For our last experiment with random integers, we will see how the sortedness of the input may impact performance.
 This is especially important to do in systems that use Quicksort because Quicksort performs much worse on inversely sorted data than on random data.